en_USEnglish

 Installation on macOS

-To install React Native on macOS, you can use npm by executing the following command in your terminal:
+To install React Native on macOS, you can use npm by running the following command in your terminal:

 npm install -g react-native-cli